franktheglock/openllm/README.md

+an entirely vibecoded discord bot platform! im planning on keeping this updated and adding new features at the moment there is no plugin marketplace but its very early days all contributions welcome and appreciated (especially gui imrovments lol)

 # 🤖 Discord LLM Bot

 A powerful Discord bot powered by Large Language Models with a modern GUI dashboard and extensive customization options.